bharath969/Bank-customer-Churning-prediction/README.md

 > * Activation functions (relu and sigmoid) were used
 * `Callbacks and logs:`
 > * ensorBoard was used to monitor the training process, and callbacks were added for early stopping and performance tracking.

-### Metrics
+### Evaluation Metrics
-* An Accuracy score of 87% is achieved
-### Input Data and predictions
-* input_data={'CreditScore':600,
-            'Geography':'France',
-            'Gender':'Male',
-            'Age':40,
-            'Tenure':3,
-            'Balance':60000,
-            'NumOfProducts':2,
-            'HasCrCard':1,
-            'IsActiveMember':1,
-            'EstimatedSalary':50000 }
-  * Create a function to convert the abov einput data for the model requirements
+* The model achieved an accuracy score of 87% on the test set, which indicates reasonable performance for predicting customer churn.

-## Conclusions
+## 4.Conclusions
+This project demonstrates the use of  artificial neural network (ANN)  to predict customer churn in a banking environment.
+The model's ability to predict churn with a high degree of accuracy(87%) allows banks to focus on retention strategies for at-risk customers.
+Further improvements could involve refining the model architecture, experimenting with more complex models, and incorporating additional customer features for enhanced accuracy.